 After the initial semester of study, students will receive priority registration notices through their Brookdale email (the official communication method between the College and students).
 The initial days of each registration period are reserved for returning students to ensure registration for courses required for program completion.
 There is a date and time listed on the priority notice, students may register on that date/time or later, not before.
 Students are urged to take advantage of priority notifications, courses fill up quickly and lines become lengthy later in the registration period.
 Save time, register online.

 New students may register on or after the first day of open registration.
 Registration dates can be found on the Brookdale homepage under the Admissions And Aid tab.
-Students with credits from other institutions or who have relevant field experience may be required to provide transcripts to the Office of Recruitment Services or meet with Brookdale faculty to determine eligibility to take particular courses.
+Students with credits from other institutions or who have relevant field experience may be required to provide transcripts to the Office of Admissions or meet with Brookdale faculty to determine eligibility to take particular courses.

 Credit by Examination (CLEP and DSST)

 Testing Services offers CLEP and DSST assessments, which are credit-by-examination programs for students who have gained knowledge elsewhere - in school, on the job, in the military, through independent study, or through other learning experiences.
 Credit-by-examination testing may allow students to bypass subjects in which they already have college-level knowledge.
 The CLEP and DSST tests are given exclusively on computers, consisting of a variety of general education and subject examinations.
 Students may choose any one or a combination of tests, and if passed, students will receive credit at Brookdale.
 Please check the Testing Services website for cut off scores and course equivalences.
 CLEP and DSST credits are accepted at over 2,000 colleges and universities throughout the country.
 Stop in Testing Services or consult with a counselor for additional information.

 Once The Term Begins…